Glitch effectGlitch effectGlitch effect

 Unauthorized Access

-Access gained by a person or entity that does not have permission to connect to or use a system and perform malicious actions.
+Unauthorized or unwanted access occurs when a person or entity gains access without permission to connect to or use a system and perform malicious actions.

 Text Link